 As we come to understand that the network isn’t in computers but inside everything we touch, we learn that “form” isn’t what we see, it’s what we use.
 Every day there’s a new surface to interact with.
 But, underneath these surfaces lie familiar human needs, desires, habits and hopes.

 Emerging technologies aren’t built with the same tools or the same talents we know from the past.
 We are Tellart: we’re inventors and explorers.
 We believe the best way to explore an idea is to make it real.
 We don’t just dream and sketch, we prototype and manufacture.
 We are in the business of making things real.

-Twelve years of marketing stunts, building control systems, museum exhibitions, games for health, consumer electronics, and medical simulations.
+Fourteen years of marketing stunts, building control systems, museum exhibitions, games for health, consumer electronics, and medical simulations.
 Technologies emerge, and we’ve set out to give them culturally and economically relevant form.